nataliabernardo/Tensorflow_ObjDetection/README.md

 First, I filtered the streets' intersections images that were classified by SDOT as having curb ramps.
 Afterwards, I draw retangles around curb ramps in 1500 images using [VOTT](https://github.com/Microsoft/VoTT/releases).
 I found this labelling tool more user-friendly than Rectlabel.

 I decided to distinguish ramps between likely ADA compliant and non-compliant.
 For this reason, I created 2 classes:
-* Likely ADA compliant curb ramp (with a yellow tactile warning)
+* Yellow: likely ADA compliant curb ramp (with a yellow tactile warning)
-* Likely ADA non-compliant curb ramp (without or grey tactile warning)
+* Grey: likely ADA non-compliant curb ramp (without or grey tactile warning)

 #### Convert data to TFRecord format